tobypullan/tobypullan.github.io/docs/_posts/2024-11-21-On Backpropagation(NN).md

 <img src="/assets/images/sigmoid.png" style="display: block; margin-left: auto; margin-right: auto; width: 40%;"/>

 ### Tanh

-$$
-\tanh(x) = (e^2x - 1)/(e^2x + 1)
+tanh(x) = (e^2x - 1)/(e^2x + 1)

-$$
-Currently, the value object can only handle addition, multiplication and subtraction.
-If we were to break down the tanh function into individual operations and backpropagate through it that way, we would have to implement exponentiation and division methods within the class.
-To avoid doing this, we can use the math.tanh function built into Python.
+Currently, the `value` object can only handle addition, multiplication and subtraction.
+If we were to break down the mathematical tanh function into individual operations and backpropagate through it that way, we would have to implement exponentiation and division methods within the class.
+To avoid doing this, we can use the `math.tanh` function built into Python.
-The local derivative of $\tanh(x)$ is $1-\tanh(x)^2$ so we can implement the backward function in the value class like this:
+The local derivative of tanh(x) is 1-tanh(x)^2 so we can implement the `_backward` function in the value class like this:
 ```python
 def _backward():
       self.grad += (1 - t**2) * out.grad